vu-rdm-tech/site_copy/functions/Archiving.md

 A best practice to avoid high curation costs is to store your data in open formats.
 DANS maintains a [list of open file formats](https://dans.knaw.nl/en/about/services/easy/information-about-depositing-data/before-depositing/file-formats).
-If using only open file formats is not feasible, consider exporting each file in a vendor-specific format to an open file format, and storing the exported open format version along with the vendor-specific format version.
+If using only open file formats is not feasible, consider exporting each file in a vendor-specific format to an open file format, and storing the exported open format version along with the vendor-specific format version..